-Level 2 Inputs - Quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities that are not active; and inputs other than quoted prices that are observable, such as models or other valuation methodologies.
-Valuations in this category are inherently less reliable than Level 1 quoted market prices due to the degree of subjectivity involved in determining appropriate methodologies and the applicable underlying assumptions.

-Level 3 Inputs - Unobservable inputs for the valuation of the asset or liability.
+- Level 1 Inputs Quoted prices (unadjusted) in active markets for identical assets and liabilities.
+Valuations of these instruments do not require a high degree of judgment since the valuations are based on readily available quoted prices in active markets. - Level 2 Inputs Quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities that are not active; and inputs other than quoted prices that are observable, such as models or other valuation methodologies.
+Valuations in this category are inherently less reliable than Level 1 quoted market prices due to the degree of subjectivity involved in determining appropriate methodologies and the applicable underlying assumptions. - Level 3 Inputs Unobservable inputs for the valuation of the asset or liability.
 Level 3 assets include investments for which there is little, if any, market activity.
 These inputs require significant management judgment or estimation.
 These financial instruments have inputs that cannot be validated by readily determinable market data and generally involve considerable judgment by management.